-- Columbarium committals, with up to 4 people.
+- Columbarium committals, with up to 4 people in the columbarium room during committal and 8 people in the gallery.

-- Weddings, with the couple and up to 8 attendees.
+- Weddings, with the couple and up 50 in the Chapel of Grace, up to 250 attendees in the Nave.

 When will Grace Cathedral begin regathering for indoor services?